genetk/schoolProjects/RESTAPI/README.md

-### SD540 Final Project: REST API for an educational platform
+ REST API for an educational platform

-The project repository should be "Accepted/Forked" by team leaders only.
-One team member (team leader) will add their team members as "collaborators" so they could collaborate and push their daily progress.

 Create an Express application with the following specifications: